meteatamel/genai-beyond-basics/README.md

 # GenAI beyond basics

-A collection of GenAI samples and links beyond introduction.
+A collection of GenAI samples.

 ## Samples